gaebar/social-media-blog-api/readme.md

 # Requirements

+Below are the detailed requirements for the API functionalities:

 ## 1: API Registration Processing

 Users should be able to register new accounts at the endpoint: POST `localhost:8080/register`.
 The body of the request should contain a JSON representation of an account, excluding the account_id.